romansokolik/LHL-Final-Project-SQL/starting_with_questions.md

 The top-selling product are "Dress Socks" sold in Madrid, Spain.

-Most of the purchases take place in USA.
+Most of the purchases take place in the USA.

 ---